Hottentot Sugarbush

 Description

-This species is most common on high altitude shale bands on south and east aspects, often occurring on stream banks, at 400-1500 m.
+It is most common on high altitude shale bands on south and east aspects, often occurring on stream banks, at 400-1500 m.
 Mature individuals are killed by fires, and only seeds survive.
 Wind-dispersed seeds are stored in fire-resistant inflorescences, and released after fires.
 It is pollinated by birds.

 Threats